jasonacollins/blog/posts/the-ai-behind-the-curtain-deception-in-human-ai-experiments.md

 bibliography: references.bib
 ---

-Experimental economists have a strong norm against deception in experiments.
+Experimental economists don't deceive their subjects.
+It's not legislated, but break the norm and don't expect to be published.
 Here's Andreas @ortmann2019:

 > I open with a statement of fact: deception in the form of acts of commission, while still widespread in (social) psychology and business sciences such as marketing, is factually banned in laboratory experimental economics.
 This ban is not legislated but, until recently, was a social norm that the community of experimental economists had been able to reasonably enforce.

-For some experimental economics journals, deception is grounds for desk rejection.

 There are a few reasons for this norm.
 One is that if participants suspect they are being deceived, they will alter their behaviour and undermine the experimental results.
 An example of this is the famous [Solomon Asch conformity experiments](https://en.wikipedia.org/wiki/Asch_conformity_experiments), in which those who believed they were being deceived were less likely to conform with the group.

 There is also an externality from deception to other experiments.
 After being deceived in one experiment - as they discover when promises aren't kept or in experimental debriefs - participants will be less trusting in future experiments, again changing their behaviour.
-With public subject pools of people who are completing many experiments and surveys, regular deception could shift their expectations.
+With subject pools of people who are completing many experiments and surveys, regular deception could shift their expectations.

 There is no norm against deception in psychology.
-Deception is common and argued to be required for many experiments.
+Deception is common and argued to be required for many experiments, albeit with explicit ethical frameworks and debriefing.

 There is also no such norm in human-computer interaction research, as I have discovered the last couple of years.
 This is not only deception by omission: not telling people everything about the experiment.
 Rather, there are many acts of commission, such as telling people things that are not true.

 One common form of deception is that there is no actual AI.
 Rather, the participants are shown hand-crafted responses.
-I have seen this called "synthetic AI", although it is often called the "Wizard of Oz" paradigm.
+I have seen this called "synthetic AI" or "simulated AI", and in design circles it is often called the "Wizard of Oz" paradigm.

 It also seems common for experimenters to tell the occasional lie to generate the desired response.